syou6162/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <Expandable alt_header="Fetch metrics by substring search">

-You can filter your metrics to include only those that contain a specific substring.
+You can filter your metrics to include only those that contain a specific substring (sequence of characters contained within a larger string (text)).
 Use the `search` argument to specify the substring you want to match.

 ```sql
 select * from {{ semantic_layer.metrics(search='order') }}